 LABOUR FORCE SURVEY

 3 The Labour Force Survey is based on a multi-stage area sample of private dwellings (currently approximately 26,000 houses, flats, etc.) and a list sample of non-private dwellings (hotels, motels, etc.), and covers approximately 0.32% of the civilian population of Australia aged 15 years and over.

 4 Information is obtained from the occupants of selected dwellings by specially trained interviewers using computer-assisted interviewing, or self-completion online.

 5 Households selected for the Labour Force Survey are interviewed each month for eight months, with one-eighth of the sample being replaced each month.
 The first interview is generally conducted face-to-face.
 Subsequent interviews are conducted by telephone (if acceptable to the respondent).

 6 From December 2012 to April 2013, the ABS conducted a trial of online electronic data collection.
 Respondents in one rotation group (i.e. one-eighth of the survey sample) were offered the option of self completing their labour force survey questionnaire online instead of via a face-to-face or telephone interview.
-From May 2013, the ABS has commenced the expansion of the offer of online electronic collection to each new incoming rotation group.
+From May 2013, the ABS expanded the offer of online electronic collection to 50% of each new incoming rotation group.
 For more information see the article in the April 2013 issue of this publication.
 From September 2013, online electronic collection has been offered to 100% of private dwellings in each incoming rotation group.
 From April 2014, 100% of private dwellings are being offered online electronic collection.